khalisulakbar/DE-Zoomcamp/01-docker-terraform/notes_week_1.md

-# Introduction to Docker and Terraform
+# Week 1: Introduction to Docker and Terraform

 Data Engineering is the design and development of systems for collecting, storing and analyzing data at scale.